 Modified on: Thu, 10 Aug, 2023 at 10:40 AM

 Polkadot has a tipping mechanism that allows anyone to propose a tip to any Polkadot address.
 Since the funds are coming directly out of the treasury, it's necessary to have an approval process in place to determine which tips should be accepted and which ones should be denied.
 For now, this task is assigned to the council, however, this could change in the future via governance.

-Tips can be suggested by anyone holding KSM or DOT, which are then endorsed by council members.
+Tips can be suggested by anyone holding DOT, which are then endorsed by council members.
 Tips do not have any fixed value: The final value is decided based on the median of all tips issued by the councilors.

 How to Submit a Tip Request

 Perhaps you've witnessed someone doing something awesome for the Polkadot ecosystem, and you'd like to suggest a tip for them.

 1. To start the process on the Polkadot-JS UI, head to "Governance" > "Treasury" > "Tips" and select Propose tip.